calebmsword/cpp-notes/value category.md

 C++17 added more wrinkles to the taxonomy.
 Before C++17, we could have a prvalue which represented a latent object (for example, a function call of a function whose return statement calls a class constructor).
 After C++17, it no longer represents an object but instead acts as a "free coupon" for that result object.
 Hence there is no expensive object copy when a prvalue result is returned by a function, we simply "xerox the coupon" for the actual resultant object.
 The specification demands that, at some point, the object is **materialized** (the coupon is exchanged) into the actual result object, and which point the specification also demands that the prvalue is converted into an xvalue.
 We will use the term **immaterial** to describe a prvalue which eventually materializes into an xvalue.

+Most prvalues are now immaterials that are eventually materialized into an xvalue.
+This allows the language to remove unnecessary copies of objects.
+With this new feature, we can no longer bind prvalues to rvalue references.
+Instead, the prvalue is implicitly materialized into an xvalue and that xvalue is bound to the reference.
+(Before C++17 it was said that all rvalues are movable.
+Now, only xvalues are movable.)

 ## Summary

 In short: